-What is Haemophilia B?
+What is Haemophilia A?

-Haemophilia B is a type of clotting disorder.
-The specific coagulation factor that is missing or reduced in people with Haemophilia B is Factor IX.
-The severity of symptoms ranges from mild to severe depending on the amount of Factor IX present in the blood and its activity.
+Haemophilia A (also known as Classic Haemophilia or Factor VIII deficiency) is the most well-known type of clotting disorder.
+The specific coagulation factor that is missing or reduced in people with Haemophilia A is Factor VIII.
+The severity of symptoms ranges from mild to severe depending on the amount of Factor VIII present in the blood and its activity.

-What causes Haemophilia B?
+What causes Haemophilia A?

-Haemophilia B is caused by a mutation (change) on the Factor IX gene on the X-chromosome (specifically at location Xq27.1-q27-2), which means that only boys are affected and the mother is a carrier of the disease.
+Haemophilia A is caused by a mutation (change) on the Factor VIII gene on the X-chromosome (specifically at location Xq28), which means that only boys are affected and the mother is a carrier of the disease.
 In most cases, this mutation is passed on from parent to child.